PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 ### Description

-Read the 2D data from the global memory SRC into the register DST in T type, where SRC is the original input data pointer according to the index_Cal calculates the input data coordinates corresponding to the current output data and reads the data corresponding to the coordinates into the register. </br>
+Read the 2D data from the global memory src into the register dst in T type, where src is the original input data pointer according to the index_Cal calculates the input data coordinates corresponding to the current output data and reads the data corresponding to the coordinates into the register. </br>
 The data processing process is as follows:</br>
 ![ReadDataReduce](./images/io_read_data_reduce.png)

 ### Template Parameters

-> T: element type. </br>
+> T: Element type. </br>
-> NX: Each thread reads NX column data. </br>
+> NX: Each thread reads NX columns data. </br>
-> NY: Each thread reads NY row data. </br>
+> NY: Each thread reads NY rows data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
+For GPU, threadIdx.x is used as the thread index, this parameter is not currently supported. </br>
 > Rank: The dimension of the original output data. </br>
 > IndexCal: Input and output coordinate mapping rules.
 The definition is as follows:</br>
 ```